Apr 23, 2019 10:32:41 AM

 To our pleasant surprise the U.S. and Finland have a tax treaty, and there is no need to apply for anything additional.
 The national Company ID is enough to get rid of the 30% withholding tax.
 It’s pretty sweet!
 Of course, we want to see the first sales reports, and see how we understood the whole concept with the reality.

-Stay tuned for another blog post about the technicalities of the publishing process that.
-We might even remember to update this blog with a link!
+Check our other blog on the technicalities of the Amazon publishing process to continue with your journey!
 For the interested, we recommend the Tax Information Requirements section.
 And in case you are planning to publish something, why not look at the Jumpstart part of it.
 It was very helpful for us!

 To see the result of our experiment and to learn how growth hacking works, you can find The Growth Hacker’s Handbook on the Kindle Store.